RoboticsIRL/workshops/workshop0/Setup.md

 creates for your guest OS while it is running.
 In other words, you run your guest OS in a VM.
 Normally, a VM is shown as a window on your computer's desktop.

 We provide 2 sets of instructions for getting Ubuntu running in a VM.
-Set one will show you how to load up a preconfigured image in the VM, ie VM that already has Ubuntu installed and a user account set up.
+Set one will show you how to load up a pre-configured image in the VM, ie VM that already has Ubuntu installed and a user account set up.
 Set two provides instructions on how to set up your own VM using a fresh Ubuntu image.

 ### Harware requirements